SM 18x300 [2xM5] / N42 - magnetic separator

 - They have exceptionally high magnetic induction on the surface of the magnet,

-- Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical apparatus and other advanced devices.
+- Significant importance in modern technologies – are utilized in hard drives, electric motors, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: